Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Juli 2025 04.25.45 UTC
+- WIB: Senin, 7 Juli 2025 05.30.05 UTC
-- WITA: Senin, 7 Juli 2025 05.25.45 UTC
+- WITA: Senin, 7 Juli 2025 06.30.05 UTC
-- WIT: Senin, 7 Juli 2025 06.25.45 UTC
+- WIT: Senin, 7 Juli 2025 07.30.05 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: motivational
+Kategori: friendship